Hostage shot in St. Regis standoff, suspect then killed by deputies

 Undersheriff Wayne Cashman said Shoshone County Sheriff's Office deputies in Idaho chased armed robbery suspects to the Idaho-Montana border, according to KHQ.
 Mineral County sheriff's deputies found the car involved in the chase abandoned.

-One of the suspects took a hostage, and after a standoff, the suspect shot the hostage.
-Cashman said deputies then shot and killed the suspect, KHQ reported.
+The hostage was taken to a Missoula hospital while another suspect was arrested.

-The hostage was taken to a Missoula, Montana, hospital while another suspect was arrested.
+Montana Highway Patrol was also involved in the incident.
+The investigation into the shooting was turned over to the Montana Department of Criminal Investigations.

 No other information was available.